[Minor revision; updated reviewer title only–posted 9/21/21 (replaces 5/25/17 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that Texas Tech University is in compliance with the Clean Water Act (CWA) requirements of the U.S. Environmental Protection Agency (EPA) and the Texas Pollution Discharge Elimination System (TPDES) requirements of the Texas Commission on Environmental Quality (TCEQ).
 University properties located in the city of Lubbock must comply with the EPA & TPDES Municipal Separate Storm Sewer System (MS4) permit issued to the city of Lubbock, in which the university is named as a co-permittee.
 University facilities in other locations must meet the requirements of the permit issued in those areas, as applicable.

-REVIEW: This OP will be reviewed in September of every third year by the Managing Director of Environmental Health and Safety (EH&S) with substantive revisions forwarded through the Associate Vice President for Research (Research Integrity) to the Vice President for Research.
+REVIEW: This OP will be reviewed in September of every third year by the Assistant Vice President for Environmental Health & Safety (EH&S) with substantive revisions forwarded through the Associate Vice President for Research (Research/Integrity) to the Vice President for Research & Innovation.

 Texas Tech University has the authority and responsibility for designing, implementing, monitoring, maintaining, and revising the Storm Water Management Plan (SWMP) controls where conveyances are wholly within university property boundaries.
-Section 109.54 of the Texas Education Code establishes the legal authority for Texas Tech University to control discharges to and from those portions of the MS4 over which it has jurisdiction.
+Section 109.54 of the Texas Education Code establishes the legal authority for Texas Tech University to control discharges to and from those portions of the Municipal Separate Storm Sewer System (MS4) over which it has jurisdiction.
 The statute confers on the Texas Tech University System Board of Regents the management and control of lands within the Texas Tech University System.

 3. Program Requirements